thegworld/gtx-browser/base/android/README.md

 ### What Uses //base/android?

-The main two clients are Chrome and WebView, but it is also used by other Chromium-based apps, such as Chromecast and Chrome Remote desktop.
+The main two clients are Chrome and WebView, but it is also used by other GTx Browser-based apps, such as Chromecast and Chrome Remote desktop.
 Some `//base/android` classes are used by `//build` (this is a layering violation, tracked in [crbug/1364192] and [crbug/1377351]).